zulip/zulip/docs/contributing/code-style.md

 # Code style and conventions

-One can summary Zulip's coding philosophy as a relentless focus on making the codebase easy to understand and difficult to make dangerous mistakes in.
+One can summarize Zulip's coding philosophy as a relentless focus on making the codebase easy to understand and difficult to make dangerous mistakes in.
 The majority of work in any large software development project is understanding the existing code so one can debug or modify